Which of the following best describes the concept of homeostasis ... | Channels for Pearson+

 B

-The ability of the body to adapt to new environments by altering its genetic code.
+The process of the body adapting to new environments by altering its genetic code.

 C